Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

 * CFS Configurations that operate on COS and NCN images are not yet supported.
 * CFS Node Personalization must be started manually.

-## Overview
+## Procedure Overview

-The following steps outline the process of configuring and booting an Application Node with the SLES Image.
+The following steps outline the process of configuring and booting an Application Node with the SLE HPC Image.

   1. Determine the image to use.